A Promise Between Worlds

-It was stomach-turning for Emma that he actually takes enjoyment of this.
-She had seen the results of Lewis's evil deeds, his pleasure to experience a thrilling kill.
+For Emma, it was stomach-turning.
+It sickened her how much Lewis actually takes enjoyment out of this.
+She had seen the results of Lewis's evil deeds.
+His pleasure to experience a thrilling kill.
 Taking the lives of children and letting go of those he deemed to have potential; that they may one day give him a true fight and not some meager hunt against a helpless prey.
-He had seen this potential in Emma and wished to drive out the killer instinct from the girl.
-Emma had accepted his challenge, out of anger for the children he has killed, calling her out by slaughtering the family orphan members of the little boy she had befriended here.
+He had seen this potential in Emma and wished to drive out the killer instinct from her.
+Emma had accepted his challenge, out of anger for the children he's killed, calling her out by slaughtering the family orphan members of the little boy she had befriended here.

 Yet even for her hatred over his actions, she still questioned if fighting was really their only option.
-For her willingness to kill him, she wondered if the death of either one of them was what should really settle this.
-Emma understood the cruel nature of Lewis, but she also realized that he was a sentient being with thoughts and emotions like herself, that all of the Demons were indeed sentient beings, not like the Wild Demons.
+That the death of either of them was what should really settle this.
+Emma understood the cruel nature of Lewis, but she also realized that he was a sentient being with thoughts and emotions like herself - that all of the demons were indeed sentient beings, not like the Wild Demons.

 Angry as she was, unforgiving as she was for what he has done, she was not so willing to match the same pleasure of killing as Lewis.
 She was not without reason.
 Not without the courage to speak out and profess a better solution, no matter the low probability of it.
-It was often seen as naïve, it was the logic of this child fueled by a willingness to have compassion most of the world did not have.
+She was often called naïve for this mindset, but it was the logic of this child fueled by a willingness to have compassion that most of the world did not.

-It was commendable, and far too beautiful to ever truly occur in a world such as this, this is what Lewis responded.
+It was commendable, and far too beautiful to ever truly exist in this world, this is what Lewis responded.
 There was no negotiating, he held no other desire but for them to fight each other to the death.

 And so they fought.